-I started at the Mount Pleasant Christian School in the sixth grade.
+I started at the Mt.
+Pleasant Christian School, Inc. in the sixth grade.
 Before, I was in Golden Ring Middle School which was not the best learning community.
-When I first walked through the Mount Pleasant Christian School doors, I was greeted by Dr. Haynes, bursting with energy and an everlasting smile.
+When I first walked through the Mt.
+Pleasant Christian School, Inc. doors, I was greeted by Dr. Haynes, bursting with energy and an everlasting smile.
 She then took me on a tour around the school and introduced me to all of the teachers and staff.
 As I observed the students in their uniforms, I realized that Mount Pleasant was different than what I was used to.
-After my tour, my father told me that I was going to attend the Mount Pleasant Christian School the next day.
+After my tour, my father told me that I was going to attend the Mt.
+Pleasant Christian School, Inc. the next day.
 My heart stopped and my jaw dropped.

 My first day was so exciting to my mom.
 She went to get her camera to take a picture of me in that green blazer, dark blue slacks, white oxford shirt, tie and dress shoes.
 Then it was off to school.
 When I walked into the sixth grade classroom I met Brother Johnson and my new classmates, Zion, Arielle, Avery, and Joquam.
 Everyone was just a close bunch of children and you could tell that they have been around each other for a while.
 It was kind of ok being able to fit in.
 That year was the hardest.
 Trying to get acclimated to the curriculum and to keep up with the pace of everything was not an easy task.
 I also got a closer perception on Christianity and the Lord Jesus Christ.
 But by him, I was able to get this far.